-For Article 8 and Article 9 private markets funds of funds, PAIs are considered on a qualitative basis through the implementation of AXA IM or AXA Group (depending on portfolios) sectoral exclusion policies & AXA IM ESG Standards, and PAI data are collected through an annual ESG data campaign, with information requested directly from the fund manager.
+For Article 8 and Article 9 private markets funds of funds, PAIs are considered on a qualitative basis through the implementation of AXA IM and/or AXA Group (depending on portfolios) sectoral exclusion policies & AXA IM ESG Standards.
+PAI data is collected through an annual ESG data campaign, with information requested directly from the fund manager.